What to do if a Commercial Vehicle Hits You

 Now that you know the essential definitions of a commercial vehicle and driver, here are several important steps if you are ever hit by a commercial vehicle:

 - REPORT THE CRASH.
 If you are hit by a commercial vehicle, first make sure to call the police, report the incident, and request that an accident report be filed.
-If the crash occurred on private property, such as a parking lot, the police office may not file an accident report.
+If the crash occurred on private property, such as a parking lot, the police officer may not file an accident report, as it would be considered a non reportable crash.
 In that case, make sure that the officer obtains all contact and insurance information from the commercial driver.

 - DON’T GIVE A RECORDED STATEMENT.
 Don’t ever agree to a recorded statement with the insurance company without talking to a lawyer first.
 Most personal injury lawyers offer a free initial consultation.
 That consultation is your chance to ask questions and get information about how to handle such things as the recorded statement.
 Many times, insurance adjusters will ask trick questions or try to lead you into answering their questions in a way that could hurt your case.
 Because of this, we generally tell our clients not to give recorded statements and to tell any insurance representative who contacts them to call us directly.
 When you’ve been injured in an accident and are focused on your recovery, the last thing you need is an insurance adjuster asking you to give a recorded statement.